michaelneuder/optimistic-relay-documentation/towards-epbs.md

 > This design has 2 additional practical benefits.
 (1) It completely removes the bandwidth intensive process of transmitting the block from the builder to the relay.
-This is a [zero copy](https://en.wikipedia.org/wiki/Zero-copy) approach as the block only ever resides on the builder machine.
-This will become more important as the size of blocks grows during the implementation of the sharding roadmap, and further reduces the hardware and network requirements to run an independent relay.
-(2) This removes the ability of a relay to censor.
+This is a [zero copy](https://en.wikipedia.org/wiki/Zero-copy) approach as the block only ever resides on the builder machine until it is published.
+This becomes increasingly important as the size of blocks grows as a result of the sharding roadmap, and further reduces the hardware and network requirements to run an independent relay.
+(2) The relay is no longer able to censor.
 The relay only proxies the header, and thus has no ability determine information about the transactions in the execution body.